We Represent You

 - Wrongful death

-An experienced attorney is necessary in helping you navigate the labyrinth of California personal injury law, and can even help you reach a settlement prior to a lawsuit.
+An experienced attorney is necessary for helping you navigate the labyrinth of California personal injury law, and can even help you reach a settlement prior to a lawsuit.
 You also need a personal injury lawyer if the defendant claims you are equally responsible for the accident.
 If you are deemed equally liable by the court, your personal injury compensation will be reduced in equivalence to your liability.
 The Law Offices of Christopher Martens has experience in handling personal injury cases and can help you seek maximum compensation.

 Statute of Limitations